milerepeatcc-source/Iran-War-Cost-Tracker/README.md

 * **Federal Spending Data:** Baseline spending estimates and ticker methodology are sourced from [Iran Cost Ticker](https://iran-cost-ticker.com/).
 * **Gas & Macroeconomic Data:** Fuel burden estimates, household averages, and macroeconomic inflation data are sourced from the [Costs of War Project at Brown University's Watson Institute](https://iranwarcost.watson.brown.edu/).
-* **Tax Calculation:** Personal tax burden is estimated using an assumed 12% effective federal tax rate to convert AGI into total federal taxes paid, which is then measured against a $6.5 Trillion U.S. Federal Budget benchmark.
+* **Tax Calculation:** Personal tax burden is calculated dynamically by running the user's AGI and filing status through the official 2025 IRS standard deductions and progressive marginal tax brackets.
+This estimated total tax is then measured against a $6.5 Trillion U.S. Federal Budget benchmark.

 ## 🤖 AI Disclosure